 You’ll need to factor in the costs of maintaining your vehicle, and make sure you stick to the schedule recommended by your manufacturer.
-Check out this Gridwise post to get a more in-depth idea of what kinds of services your vehicle will need, and how you can save money by doing some of the tasks yourself.
+Check out this Gridwise post on the car maintenance schedule every rideshare driver should follow to get a more in-depth idea of what kinds of services your vehicle will need, and how you can save money by doing some of the tasks yourself.

 If you’re wondering how much you should set aside for maintenance, check out this online estimator from the Edmunds website.
 This same site will also help you figure out what your actual depreciation rate might be.

 Even when you total all these costs, working for Instacart is a good bet.
 It’s producing nice earnings, it’s a growing business, and seems to be on track to become even more lucrative for drivers in the future.